toolness/algorithm-fun/README.md

 Alternatively, you can run `npm install` followed by `npm start` and visit http://localhost:8080/.

 Unit tests can be found at `/test/`.
+Alternatively, you can run `npm test`, but debugging unit tests is best done in the browser.

 [adm]: http://www.algorist.com/
 [SVG animations]: https://css-tricks.com/guide-svg-animations-smil/